 There is no way to fully express my appreciation for the sacrifices they have made for my college education.
 But I know how fortunate I am to have been raised by such generous, compassionate, supportive people.
 I love you so much, Mom & Daddy!
 (They are my biggest blog fans, too ;) )

 Immediately after exiting the dome, Flagstaff decided to welcome the Class of 2015 with a dramatic hail storm.
 What can you do but laugh?!
 It can rain on my parade but it couldn’t stop me from smiling!
 Post-graduation activities included brewing a fresh pot of coffee, putting on slippers, and beginning to fill cardboard boxes until our stomachs were growling.
 My mom, dad and I had a long delicious dinner, starting with a Pomegranate Mojito.
 We shared a smoked salmon appetizer and I picked a shrimp and scallop pasta dish (something far from my norm!)
 We were definitely too full for dessert, a very rare situation for us ;)

 Honestly I was just trying to absorb the feeling of pride from completing my four years of college.
 I just wanted to soak the moment in before getting too carried away with “what comes next.”
 24 hours after the ceremony, I was 200 miles down the road.

 Congratulations to the Class of 2015!

-Posted on May 11, 2015, in Blogging, College, Healthy Habits, Real Life Stuff and tagged class of 2015, eating healthy in college, graduation, healthy blog for college student, healthy college girl, Healthy college student.
+Posted on May 11, 2015, in Blogging -Behind the Scenes, College, Healthy Lifestyle, Life Updates and tagged class of 2015, eating healthy in college, graduation, healthy blog for college student, healthy college girl, Healthy college student.
 Bookmark the permalink.
 8 Comments.